 Early on, a decision needs to be made as to how far into the sales funnel you wish to go (see funnel diagram below).
 This is the point you’ll need to draw a line for measurement of Marketing’s perceived role of responsibility with regards to departmental goal setting.

 For example is the goal to generate short term impact with lower commitment outcomes such as brochure downloads and store visits?
 Or do should marketing delve deeper into the generation of marketing qualified leads (MQLs), sales qualified leads (SQLs) or even focus on attaining high CLV customers above all else?

 How you choose these target metrics will radically change the perception of performance of decisions made upstream.
 It will also radically affect the attribution modeling process.

 There are essentially two disparate approaches when it comes to this very polarizing discussion.
 Note: these decisions you’ll make as a marketer will be fraught with significant political risk.

 These departments are typically led by an investment-fund-style manager who will outsource the majority of the departmental function to a selection of agencies all attempting to work together toward a common goal.

 Defining exactly what this specific goal is, will vary considerably between businesses.
 Some teams will focus on ‘conversions’, others will prefer a focus on easily achievable vanity metrics or the perennial ‘brand [something]’.

-Media choices will heavily favour advertising, perhaps accompanied by a few topical buzzword initiatives.
+Media choices will heavily favour paid media advertising, perhaps accompanied by a few topical buzzword initiatives for good measure.
 Each 12 month cycle will be precipitated by a creative ‘big idea’.
 Agency firings and ‘re-brands’ will shortly follow announcements of poor sales performance as will the default rebuttal statement that, “there was increased brand awareness”.

 When probed, the relationship between the main goal and sales revenue is rarely proven nor tested to any great degree.